rashika-dabas/Amazon-Crawling/README.md

 * Go in amazon_spiders.py -> In class after name, write start_urls = ['url'] -> remove allowed domains -> xpath copy and paste -> give items['varname']= varname, yield items and pass
 * Execute the below commands in the terminal:
 1. cls (clears screen)
-2. scrapy crawl amazon_spiders (Always needed to see scraped data) (Do give cd amazoncrawl when reworking on project before this)
+2. scrapy crawl amazon_spiders (Always needed to see scraped data) (Do give cd amazoncrawl when reworking on the project before this)

-* ..items have .. representing that we're going one step/directory back
+### ..items have .. representing that we're going one step/directory back

-## https://www.google.com/robots.txt to check allowed extraction from a website
+### https://www.google.com/robots.txt to check allowed extraction from a website

+* Bypass restrictions
-## 3 Ways to Bypass Restrictions
+### 3 Ways to Bypass Restrictions
 1. Using Google bot user agent (Google Bot):
 * Search it and open the second link with whatismybrowser.com (Take any one) (Can extract any number of pages)
 * add this in settings.py under USER_AGENT: